shaunakW/shaunakW.github.io/README.md

 # shaunakW.github.io
-This is my homepage, where I plan to list all my projects and other stuff, possible even a bio.
+This is my homepage, where I plan to list all my projects and other stuff, possibly even a bio.

 ## Projects inside this site